spec-first/connexion/README.rst

 | object       | dict        |
 +--------------+-------------+

-In the Swagger definition if the `array` type is used you can define the `collectionFormat` that it should be recognized.
+If you use the `array` type In the Swagger definition, you can define the `collectionFormat` so that it won't be recognized.
 Connexion currently supports collection formats "pipes" and "csv".
 The default format is "csv".

 API Versioning and basePath
 ---------------------------